 The Insulator: Keeps two parties apart and thereby improves their interactions.

 By bringing themselves in between the two concerned parties, lawyers improve the quality of communication between them, enable strategic interactions, and help them in reaching a consensus faster.

-Summing it up, a payment gateway plays a predominant role in three activities:
+Summing it up, a payment gateway provider plays a predominant role in three activities:

 - Authorize – Validate a customer’s card details, and give a thumbs-up for the rest of the proceedings